facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 </p>
 </div>

-As a developer, I wanted to test the ideas I'd been ruminating on for over year.

-although I haven't formulated it in those terms yet, I wanted to apply the rationale that I recently described in another post: user > ops > dev.
+As a developer, I wanted to test some of the ideas I'd been ruminating on for over year.
+Although I haven't yet formulated it in those terms, I wanted to apply what I expressed in [another post](../2023-11-30-code-is-run-more-than-read) as `user > ops > dev`.
+This meant that when prioritizing tasks or making design trade-offs, I would choose ease of operation (local setup, server deploys, software updates, etc.) over development convenience.
+And I would put user experience above everything else.

-<it was paramount that this didn't turn into a learning project or, worse, a portfolio project.
-This was about reconnecting with what I love about software development.
-While it was a leisure project, the fun wouldn't come from *building something* but from *using something I had built*.
+It was very important to me that this didn't turn into a learning project or, worse, a portfolio project.
+It wasn't about productivity, it was about reconnecting with the joy software development.
+While it was a leisure project, the pleasure shouldn't come from *building something* but from *using something I had built*.

 -   I wanted to put the user first. and in this case the user would be me.
-I would be dogfooding, a sort of self-portrait.
+I would be dogfooding
     -   I had a working hypothesis: even if I wanted this to be useful for other people, I had a better shot at doing it by over-fitting (?) it to my quirks and preferences than by keeping it generic to cover what I could speculate would be the average user's requirements

 -   this meant for example I could postpone fundamental features like user auth, since I knew I was going to be the single user for a while; validations, since I knew what not to do and I didn't care if I blew things up; web UI for infrequent operations that I could handle at the terminal.